wiseodd/wiseodd.github.io/_posts/2020-11-02-hessian-curvatures.md

 In deep learning, there have been interesting works connecting the "flatness" of the loss landscape's local minima with the generalization performance of an NN.
 The conjecture is that the flatter a minimum is, the better the network generalizes.
 "Flatness" here often refers to the eigenvalues or trace of the Hessian matrix at the minima.
 However, this has been disputed by e.g. [4] and rightly so.

 As we have seen previously, at a minimum, the principal and mean curvature (the eigenvalues and trace of the Hessian of $\ell$, resp.) are not intrinsic.
 Different parametrization of $L$ can yield different principal and mean curvatures.
 Just like the illustration with the plane and the half-cylinder above, [4] illustrates this directly in the loss landscape.
 In particular, we can apply a bijective transformation $\varphi$ to the original parameter space $\R^d$ s.t. the resulting loss landscape is isometric to the original loss landscape and the particular minimum $\theta_\*$ does not change, i.e. $\varphi(\theta_\*) = \theta_\*$.
-In the figure below, the length of the red curves is the same.
+See the following figure for an illustration (we assume that the length of the red curves below is the same).

 ![Unit normal field]({{ site.baseurl }}/img/2020-11-01-hessian-curvatures/reparametrization_curvatures.png){:width="80%"}